HigherOrderCO/HVM/README.md

 No. HVM is still to be considered a prototype.
 Right now, I had less than 3 months to work on it directly.
 It is considerably less mature than other compilers and runtimes like GHC and V8.
+That said, we're raising funds to have a proper team of engineers working on the HVM.
+If all goes well, we can expect a production-ready release by Q1 2024.

 ### I've ran an HVM program and it consumed 1950 GB and my computer exploded.